cofl/OpossumBot/README.md

 [Go here!](http://invite.contrastellar.com "Redirect to a Discord Invite Page")

 ## Hosting
 Currently, Opossumbot is hosted on a droplet in DigitalOcean.
 I'm currently paying ~$12/month for this, and it is constantly up.
 The host runs `apt-get dist-upgrade` at 05z (UTC), and reboots at 06z.
 Hourly `apt upgrades` are run as well.
-If you *manage* to crash the bot, the bot is configured in `systemd` according to the `OpossumBot.service` file that is in `./etc/`, which includes automatically restarting the `node` task.
+If you *manage* to crash the bot, the bot is configured in `systemd` vaugely according to the `OpossumBot.service` file that is in `./etc/`, which includes automatically restarting the `node` task.

 ## Contribute
 Suggestions for the bot are always welcome, please either start an issue, or fork and make a pull request!
 I'll take a look at it as soon as I can!